 You are convinced that meditating regularly would be good for you.
 Maybe you have practised it before and felt the positive effects it had on you.
-You are prepared: you have downloaded an app, bought a book with a CD, or sought out some websites with guided meditations.
+You are prepared: you have downloaded an app, bought a book, or sought out some websites with guided meditations.

 You really want to meditate but then - you don't.
-Or at least not as often as you'd like to.
+Or at least not as often as you'd like.

 At first sight, there are the obvious obstacles, such as a lack of time.
 But when you look a bit closer, this is often not the real reason.
 Almost nobody is that busy that they cannot carve out a few minutes for meditation.
-On the contrary, most people daily "kill time" for several hours by reading the news, watching TV or just endlessly scrolling on Facebook.
+On the contrary, most people daily "kill time" for several hours by reading the news, watching TV, or just endlessly scrolling on social media.

 So what are the underlying reasons for not staying on track?

 Why willpower is not working

 It might sound strange, but the problem could be that you want to meditate.
 Very often, wanting to do something means that you are using willpower.
 The "want" then really is a "should".
 Very subtly you convinced yourself that something is good for you, even though you don't like it all that much.
 For many people, going to the gym, or eating salads instead of burgers is something they do purely on willpower.
 You do it because you think you should.